bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js120">120.
 Generate Pascal's Triangle</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Pascal's Triangle is a triangular array of binomial coefficients.
-Each number in the triangle is the sum of the two directly above it.
+<p>Pascal's Triangle is a triangular array of binomial coefficients.
+Each number in the
+triangle is the sum of the two directly above it.</p>
 <pre>
 function generatePascalsTriangle(numRows) {
   // Check if the input is a positive integer